 - Shorter lifespan: CVT belts and pulley surfaces wear over time, and the failure mode (belt slip or belt failure) is more dramatic than a conventional automatic clutch pack wearing out

-- Higher repair cost per event: A CVT failure often means complete replacement rather than targeted repair β $3,500β$8,000 vs $1,800β$3,500 for an automatic rebuild
+- Higher repair cost per event: A CVT failure often means complete replacement rather than targeted repair, while many conventional automatics still allow targeted valve-body, solenoid, converter, or rebuild decisions after diagnosis

-- More fluid-sensitive: CVT fluid must be changed more frequently β every 25,000β30,000 miles vs 40,000β50,000 for most automatics
+- More fluid-sensitive: CVT fluid must be changed more frequently - every 25,000 - 30,000 miles vs 40,000 - 50,000 for most automatics

-- Driving feel: Many drivers don't like the CVT's behavior under hard acceleration β the engine holds at high RPM while the vehicle slowly speeds up ("rubber band" effect)
+- Driving feel: Many drivers don't like the CVT's behavior under hard acceleration - the engine holds at high RPM while the vehicle slowly speeds up ("rubber band" effect)

 Automatic Transmission Advantages